Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

-Figure \ref{fig:architecture} illustrates the model architecture.
-The proposed neural network combines a Multi-Layer Perceptron (MLP) block with a bi-directional Long Short-Term Memory (LSTM) \cite{lstm} recurrent layer in the middle to create MLP-RNN blocks.
-Each MLP-RNN block consists of layer normalization \cite{ba2016layer}, linear projections with Sigmoid Linear Unit (SiLU) activation \cite{ramachandran2017swish}, a bi-directional LSTM layer, and dropouts \cite{srivastava2014dropout}.
-The model uses two MLP-RNN blocks with a residual connection \cite{he2016deep}.
-The design is partly inspired by the Transformer architecture \cite{vaswani2017attention}, but optimized for memory and data efficiency for this fine-grained task, as only a minute-long recording can produce tens of thousands of frames.
-The part of the model before the task heads is referred to as the body, encoder, or backbone.
-The model employs separate heads for three distinct tasks (it is not multitasking).
-The masked prediction head is for SSL pretraining with the birdsong MAE algorithm.
-Similarly, the online clustering head is for SSL pretraining with the Online Syllable Clustering (OSC) algorithm.
-The classification head is for the main task of syllable detection, where the model is either initialized randomly or leverages the encoder’s knowledge from one of the SSL tasks.
-For further details about the modules’ parameters, see the project’s code repository.
+\autoref{fig:architecture} illustrates the proposed architecture that alleviates the stated challenges.
+The design is partly inspired by the Transformer~\cite{vaswani2017attention} and is optimized for memory and data efficiency for this fine-grained task.
+It combines layer normalization~\cite{ba2016layer}, linear projections with Sigmoid Linear Unit (SiLU) activation~\cite{ramachandran2017swish}, bi-directional Long Short-Term Memory (LSTM)~\cite{lstm} layers, and dropouts~\cite{srivastava2014dropout}.
+The model uses two MLP-RNN blocks with a residual connection~\cite{he2016deep}, which is effective at capturing the harmonic and temporal structures.
+This model outperforms the best lightweight prior model for the task~\cite{cohen2022automated} in a few-shot setting.
+The appropriate inductive biases largely prevent overfitting, and the model can be trained without a validation set because there is no significant domain shift here.
+Meanwhile, it is flexible enough to increase its capacity to learn powerful representations from a small unlabeled dataset and to support diverse SSL objectives, without extensive hyperparameter tuning.

-The model is used in different ways for experiments and ablation studies.
-However, the proposed training framework has three clear stages.
-First, pretrain the model on all available species datasets, three Canaries in this work, using either MAE or OSC.
-Second, after pretraining, replace the SSL head with a linear classifier for supervised syllable detection.
-This supervised stage is individual-specific, requiring separate models for each bird (again, three Canaries here).
-Third, post-train the model using a Semi-SL algorithm with both labeled and unlabeled data for each bird.
-This final step is also individual-specific, with `post’ indicating training after the supervised stage.
+The part of the model before the task heads is referred to as the encoder.
+The masked prediction head is for the birdsong MAE algorithm.
+Unlike prior MAE works, this model does not require a sophisticated encoder-decoder design.
+The online clustering head is for the Online Syllable Clustering (OSC) algorithm.
+This model learns an invariant representation under heavy data augmentation, a requirement for OSC.
+The classification head is used for downstream syllable detection, where the model is either initialized randomly or leverages the encoder’s knowledge from an SSL task.